 - The Nepal government is in the process of establishing Special Economic Zones which will offer a number of investment incentives such as i) exemption from corporate tax and VAT ii) no duties on imports iii) no capital controls and iv) easier visa requirements for expat staff;

 - In Nepal tourism comprises about 4% of the gross national product.
 The country is home to 8 of the world’s highest mountains, including the highest mountain in the world, Mount Everest and is also the country where Gautama Buddha was born.
-Tourism is growing by 1.5% annually and therefore there is lots of growth potential which foreign investors can tap into.
+Tourism has grown by 8% between January – October 2019 compared to same period in 2018 and therefore there is lots of growth potential which foreign investors can tap into;

 Disadvantages of Nepal company registration

 - Our Clients should anticipate low sales in Nepal as this is one of the world’s poorest and least developed countries and suffers from very little foreign direct investment.
-The main industry here is agriculture which accounts for one-third of the country’s GDP which is US$12.9 billion.
-Other factors that contribute to low sales in Nepal include i) more than 56% of the population earn less than US$2 per day and ii) about 80% of Nepal’s population live in rural areas;
+The main industry here is agriculture which accounts for one-third of the country’s GDP which is US$2.3 billion.
+Other factors that contribute to low sales in Nepal include i) around 15% of the population earn less than US$2 per day and ii) about 80.26% of Nepal’s population live in rural areas;

-- Doing business in Nepal will be very challenging for our Client because i) corruption is endemic and local bureaucrats will expect gifts to speed up procedures and cut through red tape ii) our Clients will have to rely on their own funds to finance their business projects, as over 80% of local businesses cannot access bank loans iii) any business dispute is likely to turn into a nightmare, as it will take the courts more than three years to enforce a business contract and over 50% of potential business partners and competitors will be unregistered;
+- Doing business in Nepal will be very challenging for our Client because i) corruption is endemic and local bureaucrats will expect gifts to speed up procedures and cut through red tape ii) our Clients will have to rely on their own funds to finance their business projects, as Nepal’s ease of access to loans score is just 3.9 out of 7 iii) any business dispute is likely to turn into a nightmare, as it will take the courts more than three years to enforce a business contract and over 50% of potential business partners and competitors will be unregistered;

 - In Nepal, local workers often do not meet international standards of competence and productivity.
 Entrepreneurs should anticipate low-skilled labor and low output;